meddch/meddch/README.md

+💫 About Me:
-🎓 Enthusiastic 1337 / 42 Network Student
+🎓 Dedicated 1337 / 42 Network Student
 <br><br>
 ⚡ Currently Engaged in: 42_Cursus
 <br><br>
-🔥 Passionate about: C++ / Shell / Flutter
+🔥 Focused on: C++ / Shell / Flutter
 <br><br>
-😄 Fun Fact: Did you know that the term "debugging" originated from a fascinating incident?
-Back in 1947, the Harvard Mark II computer experienced a malfunction caused by an actual moth found inside it.
-This incident led to the coining of the term "debugging" to describe the process of identifying and fixing errors or bugs in computer software.
-It's a quirky reminder of the inventive language that has developed alongside technological advancements!
+😄 Fun Fact: Here's an interesting tidbit for you!
+The first computer bug wasn't a software issue, but rather a real insect.
+In 1947, a moth was discovered inside the Harvard Mark II computer, causing a malfunction.
+This incident led to the term "debugging" being coined to describe the process of removing errors or bugs from computer software.
+It's a quirky piece of history that showcases the unexpected challenges that can arise in the world of technology!
-<br><br>
 <br><br>
 [![mechane's 42 stats](https://badge.mediaplus.ma/black/mechane)](https://github.com/oakoudad/badge42)